icopy-site/awesome/docs/awesome/awesome-remote-job.md

   1. [Floobits](https://floobits.com) - Remote pair programming with screen share.
 Integrates with Sublime, IntelliJ, Atom and others
   1. [Gather](https://www.gather.town/) - Gather is a video-calling space that lets multiple people hold separate conversations in parallel, walking in and out of those conversations just as easily as they would in real life.
   1. [Hopp](https://github.com/gethopp/hopp) - Open source remote pair programming app.
+  1. [HeyRobyn](https://heyrobyn.ai) - Native Mac unified inbox for email, Slack, and GitHub in one window.
+Built with SwiftUI for lightweight performance and privacy-first design.
   1. [IRCCloud](https://www.irccloud.com) – Browser-based IRC client with permanent storage.
   1. [Jitsi](https://jitsi.org) - Multi-platform open-source video conferencing
   1. [Matrix](https://github.com/ResultadosDigitais/matrix) – Matrix is the online open-source workplace for distributed teams.